SlideKiln

 Native and yours

-Converting the PPTX to a self-contained HTML5 package gives you real text, vector shapes, working animations and Morph transitions — served from your own domain with no third-party dependency.
+Converting the PPTX to a self-contained HTML5 package gives you real text, vector shapes, working animations and Morph transitions.
+Let SlideKiln host it for a one-line embed, or serve it from your own domain — either way it's your deck, not a rasterized third-party viewer.
 This is what SlideKiln does.

 Embedding with SlideKiln, step by step